1997 New Mexico's 3rd congressional district special election: Results

 In an upset, Redmond won by a margin of 3,017 votes.
 On Election Night, Redmond said, "This was a race that people said was unwinnable.
 We did it today."
 Redmond's election night watch party was at an "out of the way" Holiday Inn, while a stunned Serna was at the Eldorado Hotel, a "swanky" location according to The Albuquerque Tribune.
-Serna initially refused to concede on election night, saying the numbers could still change enough or him to win, but he conceded the following morning.
+Serna initially refused to concede on election night, saying the numbers could still change enough for him to win, but he conceded the following morning.

 For the first time since its creation in 1982, New Mexico's 3rd district was controlled by Republicans.
 All of New Mexico's U.S. House seats were also controlled by Republicans.
 Political scientists who studied New Mexico politics were stunned by the victory of Redmond, while The Santa Fe New Mexican called the results, "one of the biggest upsets in New Mexico political history."
-Serna had outspent Redmond by over two to one, and Redmond had just lost less than a year previously to Richardson by 67 percent to 30 percent.
+Serna had outspent Redmond by over two to one, and Redmond had just lost less than a year previously to Richardson by 67% to 30%.
 Redmond proclaimed, "They called it mission impossible, I call it mission accomplished."

 Political scientist F. Chris Garcia of the University of New Mexico felt that Democrats were "just caught by surprise" at the result and the strength of Redmond, considering Redmond's previous loss.
 Attorney General Tom Udall said "this is a very sad day for the Democratic Party."
 Ray Sena, the new Democratic Party chairman who was elected two weeks before the special, blamed the loss on the race's negative tone, low turnout, and vote-splitting because of the Green Party.
 The Albuquerque Tribune noted that Richardson was prohibited from campaigning in the district due to his new role as a Diplomat, stopping the popular incumbent from stumping for Serna.
 Thomas Mann from the Brookings Institution contended that Carol Miller and the Green Party vote share were entirely responsible for Serna's loss, while Gilbert St. Clair, a University of New Mexico political scientist, attributed that low voter turnout (35 percent) was the reason for the stunning defeat.
 Republican U.S. Senator Pete Domenici attributed Serna's loss for going negative too early.
 Colorado Governor Roy Romer, who became the head of the DNC (Democratic National Committee), noted a month after the election that "people are talking about how they cost us that seat in New Mexico.
 I'll tell you something: they got a lot of Democrats angry."
 Dr. David Magleby found in his book that Redmond won for three reasons: a weak Democratic candidate in Eric Serna (who was thought to have manipulated the nomination procedures for his gain), low voter turnout, and the spoiler effect of Carol Miller.
 Democratic activists after this election began to clamor for Democratic-Green fusion tickets to be allowed to avoid splitting the vote like this in the future.